-IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE, WHAT ARE YOUR RIGHTS FOR WORKERS’ COMPENSATION AND YOUR JOB SECURITY?
+IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE:

 THE INJURED WORKERS BILL OF RIGHTS

-First and foremost, an injured worker is entitled to medical treatment to cure or relieve the Impact of the work-related injury.
+First, and foremost, an injured worker is entitled to medical treatment to cure or relieve the impact of the work-related injury.

 WORKERS’ COMPENSATION